-An information management program provides a lot to companies that implement effectively.
-The core, commonly discussed benefits include cost savings from reducing administrative workloads and better use of office space, better security for your data and information, and improved efficiency through being able to find and use critical information to drive better business decisions.
-Beyond that, good records management processes help create a more professional and uncluttered working environment and reduce your risk of compliance failures and fines.
-If you had to sum it up, and putting legal compliance requirements aside, having a good records management program is simply good business practice just like having insurance.
+Information management practices provide a lot to companies that implement them effectively.
+The core, commonly discussed benefits include cost savings from reducing administrative workloads and better use of office space, better security for your data and information, and improved efficiency by being able to find and use critical information to drive better business decisions.
+Beyond that, good information management practices help create a more professional and uncluttered working environment and reduce your risk of compliance failures and fines.
+If you had to sum it up and put legal compliance requirements aside, having a good information management strategy is simply good business practice just like having insurance.

-Those are the benefits of storing information effectively.
-But when you institute a holistic information management program, you are doing much more than storing it effectively.
+Those are the benefits of an effective information management strategy.
+But when you institute a holistic information management strategy, you are doing much more than storing it effectively.
 You are also categorizing it effectively.
 You are making sure it is available to the right people, at the right time, to enable the right processes.
 In short, you are activating your information.
-Those better business decisions mentioned above, if fully realized, represent a core strategic component to discussions at the highest levels that can mean the difference between growth and failure to compete.
+Those better business decisions mentioned above, if fully realized, represent a core strategic component at the highest levels that can mean the difference between growth and failure to compete.

-A series of RIM best practices, developed by professionals to ensure that the best methods and processes are used, will contribute to the success of a records information management program.
-Following these standards and guidelines is especially important today as the multitude of different types of available information, as well as the expanding regulatory environment, have made RIM increasingly complicated.
+A series of records and information management best practices, developed by professionals to ensure that the best methods and processes are used, will contribute to the success of a RIM program.
+Following these standards and guidelines is especially important today as the multitude of different types of available information, as well as the expanding regulatory environment, have made enterprise information management practices increasingly complicated.

 A good program covers everything from physical and digital files to emails and social media posts, while a RIM partner can help organizations manage all their physical and digital records more efficiently.

 1. Information Governance enables a managed information lifecycle.